HaleyHalcyon/spritulo/README.md

 *Spritulo* is Esperanto for “witticist” or “clever guy”, from *sprit(a)* “witty” and *-ulo* “[person characterized by said feature]”.

-Its Esperanto name continues the theme from my previous Google Fonts project, [Orelega One](https://fonts.google.com/specimen/Orelega+One); *Orelega* is Esperanto for “big-eared”.
+Its Esperanto name continues the theme from my previous Google Fonts project, [Orelega](https://fonts.google.com/specimen/Orelega+One); *Orelega* is Esperanto for “big-eared”.

 ## Known issues

 * (The version of) FontForge (that runs fine on my PC) can only export a broken features.fea file.
 Loading it on FontForge removes all OpenType features except kerning.
-Thanks for nothing, FontForge.
+So FontForge exports for .ufo files are broken on my end.
 The latest project file is still the FontForge project (Spritulo-Regular.sfd).

 ## Features